torvalds/linux/Documentation/input/input.rst

 detects it appropriately.

 However, because the devices vary wildly, you might happen to have a device that doesn't work well.
-In that case #define DEBUG at the beginning of hid-core.c and send me the syslog traces.
+In that case #define DE at the beginning of hid-core.c and send me the syslog traces.

 usbmouse